-Units 206 306, and 308 (Formerly CS38 & 39) Tree Climbing and Aerial Rescue, Aerial Cutting of Trees with a Chainsaw Using Free Fall Tecniques
+Units 206 306, and 308 (Formerly CS38 & 39) Tree Climbing, Aerial Rescue, Aerial Cutting of Trees with a Chainsaw Using Free Fall Techniques

-This course lasts 7 days, spread over 2 weeks.
-Day one is classroom based, followed by 6 days of practical instruction in a woodland.
+The climbing course lasts 9 days, spread over 2 weeks.
+Day one is classroom based, followed by 8 days of practical instruction in a woodland.

-The course covers the accessing of trees through climbing using a rope & harness, carrying out recovery of both conscious and unconscious casualties, and the removal of single limb/parts of tree canopy to the complete removal of trees.
+This complete course covers the accessing of trees using ropes & harness, carrying out recovery of both conscious and unconscious casualties, and the use of a chainsaw while in a tree.

 We recommend you bring any of your own PPE, Saw, Climbing equipment etc, that you have.

 You must have approved Personal Protective Equipment (chainsaw boots; chainsaw trousers; helmet with face protection & ear defenders;) to use a chainsaw.
 If you need to hire PPE or other gear for the duration of the course, we can provide this for €100.00.

 In accordance with the requirements of Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) all your climbing equipment must be inspected every 6 months.

 You must have receipts and/or LOLER inspection documents for all your climbing equipment.

 This course requires a good level of fitness, upper body strength, and a head for heights!